unional/typescript-blackbook/pages/02-javascript-syntax/class.md

 }
 ```

+> Why?

+Classes have a default constructor if one is not specified.
+Empty constructor function or constructor that just calling the parent class is unnecessary.

 ## member visibility

 **Must not** use the `public` modifier to member.

-> Why?

-TypeScript borrow this from Java and C# which is completely unnecessary in JavaScript.

 ```ts
 // bad